• Skip to main content

 LE ROY (13-7) 56

-Oren Ray scored 19 points, including 11 in the second half, as Geneseo pulled away to a seven point win after trailing 12-11 after one quarter and only leading by one at the start of the both the third and fourth quarters in a game that saw 12 lead changes.
-Avery Hepler scored 17 points, including six from beyond the arc, for the Blue Devils.
-Shay Hepler scored 14 points with six boards, three assists, two steals, and two blocks.
+Oren Ray scored 19 points, including 11 in the second half, as Geneseo pulled away to win a game that saw 12 lead changes.
+Ray connected four times from the floor including once from behind the 3-point arc and converted a pair of free throws over the final 16 minutes of action.
+Avery Hepler accounted for 17 points, including six from beyond the arc, for the Blue Devils.
+Shay Hepler added 14 points with six boards, three assists, two steals, and two blocks.
 Cam Carrocio (6), Nick Connor (6), and Eric Hammond (1) rounded out scoring, with Caroccio also making six rebounds.
 Aiden Weaver led Le Roy with 23 points and six rebounds, while Grady Gilligan had 14 points.
 Matthew Hockey (6), Brayden Chase (5), Cole Tonzi (4), Jagger Smith (2), and Jameson Zitz (2) rounded out scoring.

 Pittsford Sutherland’s Jackson Birch goes to the basket during the Knights’ game against Batavia.
 Grady Hemer (25) defends on the play.
 (Photo: PETE WELKER)